Nurbanu Sultan: The rivalry with Safiye

 Nurbanu may have felt that she had finally got rid of Safiye, but she could not win this fight so easily.
 Her grandson, Mehmed, openly disagreed with both her and the Sultan for the sake of his mother, Safiye.
 As a matter of fact, the sources clearly suggest that Nurbanu was afraid that Mehmed would anger Murad until Murad executed him.
-Although Nurbanu did not like Safiye, she loved Mehmed as she did all her grandchildren.
+Although Nurbanu did not like Safiye, she loved Mehmed, as she did all her grandchildren.
 This is clearly indicated by a follow-up report from 1582.
 According to this, after Mehmed's circumcision, he impregnated one of Nurbanu's servants, which was forbidden, since the girl was a member of Murad's harem, not Mehmed's.
-Since Mehmed was already in a very bad relationship with his father, Nurbanu killed the girl to hide the news from Murad.
+Since Mehmed already had a very bad relationship with his father, Nurbanu killed the girl to hide the news from Murad.
 Murad seemingly never realised what had happened and was able to finally restore his relationship with Mehmed.

 Nurbanu died suddenly in 1583, and less than two years later, in early 1585, Safiye regained her husband's trust and love.
 She and her exiled daughters returned to the royal harem.
 Thus Safiye regained enough power and influence, or far more than before, to protect her son and prepare for his reign.
-Safiye, like Nurbanu and her predecessor Hurrem Sultan, was able to build a circle of supporters alongside herself and her son and drive out the opposition.
+Safiye, like Nurbanu and her predecessor Hürrem Sultan, was able to build a circle of supporters and drive out the opposition.
 Even after Murad's death in January 1595, Safiye, like her late mother-in-law Nurbanu, hid the death of the Sultan until the arrival of her son to Constantinople.